profile picture

 Bio

 Hey everyone!
-My name is Termara Parker and I am a Sr. Scientific Grants Administrator at the Lieber Institute for Brain Development.
+My name is Termara Parker and I am a Health Program Specialist at the NIH.
 I am recent graduate of Yale University's Interdepartmental Neuroscience Program, where I studied the neural mechanisms of social interaction in autistic individuals using neuroimaging.
 I was born to a Haitian mother and African American father who worked hard to instill a sense of responsibility in me at a young age.
 Being the oldest child, I helped take care of my three sisters, one of whom was diagnosed with autism spectrum disorder (ASD) at the age of nine.
 As an individual of Haitian descent, I believe that it is essential to educate the public about the scientific basis of the typical and atypical brain as this will lead to a better quality of life and medical care for autistic individuals.
 Outside of research, I enjoy going to brunch with friends and dancing to songs by Megan Thee Stallion.
 I do believe it is important to love science, but it is also important to dedicate time to hanging out with the people you love.
-In March, after defending my thesis, I went to Costa Rica to relax in the sun and catch up with old friends.
+In March 2023, after defending my thesis, I went to Costa Rica to relax in the sun and catch up with old friends.
 I had a blast!

 Project ideas